fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 # Releasing Fleet

-Note: Please prefix versions with `fleet-v` (eg. `fleet-v4.0.0`) in git tags, Helm charts, and NPM configs.
+Note: Please prefix versions with `fleet-v` (e.g., `fleet-v4.0.0`) in git tags, Helm charts, and NPM configs.

-1. Update the [CHANGELOG](https://github.com/fleetdm/fleet/blob/main/CHANGELOG.md) with the changes that have been made since the last
+1. Update the [CHANGELOG](https://github.com/fleetdm/fleet/blob/main/CHANGELOG.md) with the changes you made since the last Fleet release.
-   Fleet release.
 Use `make changelog` to pull the changes files into `CHANGELOG.md`, then manually edit.
-When editing, order the most relevant/important changes at the time, and try to make the tone and syntax of the written language match throughout. `make changelog` will stage all changes file entries for deletion with the commit.
+When editing, order the most relevant/important changes at the time and try to make the tone and syntax of the written language match throughout the document. `make changelog` will stage all changes file entries for deletion with the commit.

    Add a "Performance" section below the list of changes.
 This section should summarize the number of